Hard-Line Brexiteer Boris Johnson To Become Britain's New Prime Minister

 "Do or die.
 Come what may," he added.

-Former Labour Party Prime Minister Gordon Brown called such a move "an act of economic self-harm."
+Former Labour Party Prime Minister Gordon Brown called a no-deal departure "an act of economic self-harm."

-The EU has refused to reopen talks on Britain's withdrawal which were painstakingly hammered out over months of negotiations with May's government, but then repeatedly rejected by Parliament.
+The EU has refused to reopen talks on Britain's withdrawal which was painstakingly hammered out over months of negotiations with May's government — but then repeatedly rejected by Parliament.

-Minutes after Johnson's win, opposition leader Jeremy Corbyn took to Twitter to say that Johnson won the support of fewer than 100,000 "unrepresentative Conservative Party members" — but not the support of the country.
-"The people of our country should decide who becomes the Prime Minister in a General Election," Corbyn added.
+In a show of party unity on Tuesday, Johnson and Hunt sat next to each other as the tally was read aloud, shaking hands as Johnson's victory became clear.
+Hunt was among the first in the room to stand and applaud the U.K.'s incoming leader.

-May congratulated Johnson, saying he had her full support "from the back benches" of the party in Parliament.
+May swiftly congratulated Johnson, saying he had her full support "from the back benches" of the party in Parliament.

 Nigel Farage, a leader in the push to leave the EU, wished Johnson well.
 But, he asked, "Does he have the courage to deliver?"

+The U.K.'s next general election is set for 2022, and Johnson vowed to defeat Corbyn, in addition to delivering Brexit and uniting the party and country.
+"I will work flat out to repay your confidence," he said.

+Thank you all for the incredible honour you have done me.
+The time for campaigning is over and the time for work begins to unite our country and party, deliver Brexit and defeat Corbyn.
+I will work flat out to repay your confidence— Boris Johnson (@BorisJohnson) July 23, 2019

-Johnson inherits other dire problems, including a tense standoff with Tehran.
+Johnson inherits other dire problems as the next prime minister, including a standoff with Tehran.
 Last week, Iran seized a British-flagged commercial oil tanker in the Strait of Hormuz.
-Hunt, the candidate who failed to win his party's endorsement on Tuesday, said the move was a retaliation for Britain's military helping to seize an Iranian vessel in Gibraltar earlier this month.
+Hunt, the candidate who failed to win his party's endorsement, has said the move was a retaliation for Britain's military helping to seize an Iranian vessel in Gibraltar earlier this month.

+When Johnson was the U.K.'s foreign secretary, he also mistakenly gave Iran a reason to continue detaining Nazanin Zaghari-Ratcliffe, a British-Iranian woman jailed in Iran since 2016 on spying charges.
+In late 2017, Johnson told a U.K. parliamentary committee that Zaghari-Ratcliffe had been teaching journalism there.
+Johnson later apologized to her family and said she was on vacation but Iranian state media had already seized on his remarks.

 Although Johnson remained the clear favorite up to the moment of voting, an incident occurred last month that left some in doubt about the politician.
 Police were called to the home of Johnson and his partner, Carrie Symonds, following reports of screaming amid an apparent domestic dispute.